 We are at the cusp of a technological revolution that will fundamentally shift the way we live, consume services, socially interact with one another and this cycle leads into the way we learn, gain knowledge, create things and produce goods and services.
+But look at the irony.
+The same technology sometimes becomes a bane instead of a boon.
+Read on to find out.

 Technologies that were once limited to science fiction movies are at an inflection point where they are very much real to make an impact on our life in terms of affordability, cost and ushering in a difference to the lives of many.